easydns/chapps/README.md

 	the tables, and to use "complete" INSERT statements, which ensures that the target columns are listed in the INSERT statement, in case the native column order changes between dump and restore.

+#### Database Adapters

+In order to obtain control data from the database, CHAPPS policy objects use a database adapter object tailored for their specific needs.
+This allows all database logic to be factored completely out of the policy layer.

+As of CHAPPS v0.5.5, the database adapter layer is now based on SQLAlchemy throughout.
+However, it is still possible to switch to using the MariaDB adapter instead, for the actual services.
+The API is built on SQLAlchemy and requires it.

+**To set CHAPPS to use MySQL/MariaDB** directly, instead of SQLAlchemy, set the environment variable `CHAPPS_DB_MODULE` to `mysql`.
+Doing so will cause the policy layer to use the adapter module based on `mysqlclient`, which also works just fine with MariaDB.
+If it is not set or is set to something else, SQLAlchemy will be used.
+This will need to be specified in the service description file to take effect, unless some other method is being used to launch CHAPPS.

+The ability to switch database adapter modules may be eliminated in a future release.
+However, since the application has not been tested in production using SQLAlchemy, it seems prudent to provide a mechanism for switching between them.

 ### Starting and Auto-launching Services